 There are fees involved in the application process as well.
 Most private schools will charge up to R500 just to make an application.
 As a parent, you also need to be prepared to pay a deposit as soon as you’re offered a place for your child.

 Online schools are also likely to ask for a nominal application fee, and a fee to secure placement.
-For example, UCT Online High School charges R370 to apply, and a placement fee of R2,625 to accept a spot.
+For example, UCT Online High School charges R50 to apply, and a placement fee of R525 to accept a spot (for the CAPS curriculum).
 But fees still remain significantly lower than other private schools.

 Public schooling, on the other hand, does not allow for any application fees or deposits.